Our Valentine’s Day celebrations are even more

 …my 14-year-old daughter asking if I want to watch an episode of Sherlock online with her, and leaning her head on my shoulder as we watch, warm under several blankets as the snow swirls outside.

-…my 10-year-old daughter telling me before school that she can’t wait to be greeted by her friend Rebecca, who doesn’t speak many words but knows the power of a hug and a shared laugh.
+…my 10-year-old daughter telling me before school that she can’t wait to be greeted by her friend Rebecca, who doesn’t speak many words but knows the power of a hug and a shared laugh.…my 8-year-old son asking permission to make himself a cup of hot cocoa for breakfast using our Keurig coffee machine, then surprising me five minutes later with the cup of coffee he actually made—for me.

 Right now, I’m reading Sara Miles’s new book City of God (which I’ll be reviewing for the next print edition of the Englewood Review of Books).
 Just a few pages in there’s a conversation between Miles and her pastor, about sin, repentance, and forgiveness.
 Her pastor says that Jesus really doesn’t care about our feelings.
 What matters isn’t that we feel sorry about our sins.
 What matters is that we take action to change.
 That’s true for Jesus and sin and repentance, and I think it’s also true for marital and familial love.
 For all of our chatter about spouses needing “date nights” to reconnect, our daily actions matter far more than occasional interludes to rekindle romance.
 What I feel about our family life right now is that I wish it were April, when we can get out of this dark, cramped house and wash dishes somewhere other than the upstairs bathtub.
 I don’t feel all that loving this Valentine’s Day.
 I feel sluggish and impatient.
 But love abounds anyway, in all the ways we continue to put our connections with one another at the top of the priority list, in all the actions we undertake to say to one another, “You matter.”